Atlanta Relocation Specialists

 Will I miss the seasons?

-How do the schools compare?
+How do the schools compare to Boston's suburbs?

-Can I survive without a car?
+Can I survive without a car the way I do in Boston?

 What neighborhoods do Boston transplants typically choose?